SME Credit & Lending

 SMEs use financing for growth and investment but also to satisfy working capital needs, which can include financing their supply chains.
 SME Credit and Lending section promote and evaluate options to diversify funding for SMEs away from banks.
 This is especially relevant given that many SMEs rely on the banking sector heavily for financing needs – Irish SMEs are among the most reliant in Europe on bank funding.

 As SMEs represent many different business types and sizes, Government policy in Ireland is to provide a wide variety of supports for the sector.
-In terms of non-bank funding, the SME Credit and Lending Section are supporting or investigating the use of the following policy interventions: risk sharing loan guarantee schemes; the use of European financial instruments to optimise the funding available to SMEs; consideration of the regulation of crowdfunding; and a mapping exercise of access to equity finance in Ireland with a focus on access by SMEs and issues relating to investor interest.
+In terms of non-bank funding, the SME Credit and Lending Section are supporting or investigating the use of the following policy interventions: risk sharing loan guarantee schemes; the use of European financial instruments to optimise the funding available to SMEs; the regulation of crowdfunding; and a review of debt-equity hybrid instruments as a pathway to equity finance for SMEs.

 The Ensuring Finance for Growth section of the Action Plan for Jobs 2017 was coordinated by the SME Credit and Lending Section through contributions from the SME State Bodies Group.